Optimal Stopping under Model Ambiguity: a Time-Consistent Equilibrium Approach: The Set-up

-Thanks to the time-homogeneous setup of model ambiguity in \eqref{cP}, we can focus on hitting times to regions in $\R^d$, instead of dealing with all general stopping times.
-That is, an agent chooses some $R\in \cU(\R^d)$, and stops at the moment
+Thanks to the time-homogeneous Markovian setup in \eqref{cP}, we assume that an agent decides to stop or to continue depending on his current state $x\in\R^d$.
+That is, the agent chooses some $R\in \cU(\R^d)$, and stops at the moment